Contributed Poster FAQ

 6. May I enter my results and conclusions when I submit my abstract?

-Yes.
-You may enter your results and conclusions now.
+Yes, you may enter your results and conclusions now.
+All parts of the abstract (objectives, methods, results, and conclusion sections combined) may not exceed 400 words.
 This information will NOT be shared with reviewers.
 The information will be saved for inclusion in the final abstract if your paper is accepted.

 Authors MAY postpone entering results and conclusions until after the peer-review process is completed.
-Authors selected for inclusion in the program will need to add the "results" and "conclusions" sections in February 2007 if they did not already do so in the initial abstract submission.
+Authors selected for inclusion in the program will need to add the results and conclusions sections by the new deadline January 8, 2013 (11:59 Central Time) if they did not already do so in the initial abstract submission.

 7. May I include tables, figures, or citations in my abstract?